-• To contribute to a better understanding of the possible economic and physical effects 56 induced by climate change in various sectors of Nigerian economy.
-67 • To create awareness and preparedness for climate change issues and to also suggest 68 responsive adaptation measures to help offer solution.
-69 The rest of this paper is organized as follows.
-Section 2 describes the causes of climate change 70 on the global scene.
+• To contribute to a better understanding of the possible economic and physical effects induced by climate change in various sectors of Nigerian economy.

+• To create awareness and preparedness for climate change issues and to also suggest responsive adaptation measures to help offer solution.

+The rest of this paper is organized as follows.
+Section 2 describes the causes of climate change on the global scene.
 Section 3 further explains the climate change situation in Africa.
-Section 4 71 discusses on the impact of climate change in Nigeria, which includes the agriculture, water, 72 health, energy and other sectors of the economy.
-Section 5 concludes the study with some 73 recommendation on mitigation and adaptation strategies.
+Section 4 discusses on the impact of climate change in Nigeria, which includes the agriculture, water, health, energy and other sectors of the economy.
+Section 5 concludes the study with some recommendation on mitigation and adaptation strategies.

 74 2.
-Causes of Climate Change 74 75 2.
-Causes of Climate Change Climate change is caused by two basic factors which include natural process (Bio geographical) 75 75 76 Climate change is caused by two basic factors which include natural process (Bio geographical) 75 76 77 Climate change is caused by two basic factors which include natural process (Bio geographical) and human activities which are also known as (Anthropogenic) (see Figure 1).
-The earth's Climate change is caused by two basic factors which include natural process (Bio geographical) and human activities which are also known as (Anthropogenic) (see Figure 1).
-The earth's climate can be affected by natural factors that are external to the climate system such as changes 75 76 77 78 Climate change is caused by two basic factors which include natural process (Bio geographical) and human activities which are also known as (Anthropogenic) (see Figure 1).
-The earth's climate can be affected by natural factors that are external to the climate system such as changes in volcanic activity, solar output and earth's orbit around the sun, these factors and its effects into the atmosphere that depletes the ozone layer or activities that reduce the amount of carbon absorbed from the atmosphere.
-Human activities such as burning of fossil fuels, gas flaring, urbanization, agriculture and changes in land use like deforestation release greenhouse gases (GHG's into the atmosphere which increases the already existing concentration of these gases.
-The human factors have been proven to be responsible for the ongoing unequivocal climate change or global warming [4].
+Causes of Climate Change

+Climate change is caused by two basic factors which include natural process (Bio geographical) and human activities which are also known as (Anthropogenic) (see Figure 1).
+The earth's climate can be affected by natural factors that are external to the climate system such as changes in volcanic activity, solar output and earth's orbit around the sun, these factors and its effects have relatively short term effects on clima